Moving Mars: Plot

 The test shows everyone on Earth what the potential of this breakthrough really is, and Earth fears the power it gives the Martians.
 They double their efforts to duplicate the technology and eventually activate the evolvons, creating chaos on Mars but also uniting it against the Earth.
 Earth then demands that Mars government allow them to take over and place themselves into a junior relationship status.
 Martians retaliate by moving the moon Phobos into Earth orbit to demonstrate their ability to respond, but this only escalates the conflict.
 Earth withdraws their demands but now are racing to duplicate the technology they now know is possible.

-He is able to test the moving object technique by linking his mind to a QL Thinker and using Phobos as a base, visits a planetary system to investigate as a new potential home for moving Mars to.
+Charles is able to test the moving object technique by linking his mind to a QL Thinker and using Phobos as a base, visits a planetary system to investigate as a new potential home for moving Mars to.
 Casseia travels along with his team as the government representative.
 The test goes well, but with Charles' mind linked to the QL Thinker, it nearly ends in disaster when the QL Thinker becomes distracted trying to test other "truths".
 While connected to the Thinker, the raw intelligence of the Thinker imposes its intellectual will on Charles, and tempts him to test every use of this technique, these "truths", even those that would be destructive.

 Shortly after the planetary system visit, Earth invades Mars with nanotech robots that kill the Martian President, leaving Casseia as the one in charge.
-Under attack and with no hope of fighting back, she makes the decision to go along with Charles Franklin's desperate plan to completely remove Mars from the solar system and place it in orbit around a star 10,000 light-years away.
+Under attack and with no hope of fighting back, she makes the decision to go along with Charles Franklin's desperate plan to completely remove Mars from the Solar System and place it in orbit around a star 10,000 light-years away.
 To do it, Charles Franklin must connect his mind to the QL Thinker again.
-The same temptation as in the first test nearly overcomes Charles' willpower, he prevails but it costs him his mind.
+The same temptation as in the first test nearly overcomes Charles' willpower; he prevails, but it costs him his mind.
 The novel ends with an aged Casseia looking at the new Martian sky and hoping that the decision she made was the right one.